rksvc/mpv-manual/docs/select.md

 #### Key bindings

-When using `mp.input.select`, typing printable characters does a fuzzy search of the presented items, and key bindings listed in [CONSOLE](console.md) are extended with the following:
+When using `mp.input.select`, the key bindings listed in [CONSOLE](console.md) are extended with the following:

 ENTER, Ctrl+j and Ctrl+m

-:   Confirm the selection of the highlighted item.
+:   Select the focused item.

 UP and Ctrl+p

-:   Select the item above, or the last one when the first item is
+:   Focus the item above, or the last one when the first item is
     selected.

 DOWN and Ctrl+n

-:   Select the item below, or the first one when the last item is
+:   Focus the item below, or the first one when the last item is
     selected.

 PGUP and Ctrl+b